illuminate3/rakko/readme.md

 However, full multilingual ability still needs to be implemented.

+# Help
+I'm still a basic user regarding github and git.
+So I could use some help with splitting the modules into their own repositories.
+The same goes for tagging.

+I would also appreciate issues and pull requests.

 ## Version
 1.0.0
 Will move to full 1.0 after more testing and finalizing the core modules that are included.